Alaska State Fair 2022

 The Alaska State Fairgrounds are just south of Palmer along the Glenn Highway.
 It's approximately a 45-minute drive from downtown Anchorage, but be prepared for traffic congestion, particularly on weekend dates.
-Also, be ready for road construction along the Glenn Highway from the interchange at the Parks Highway through downtown Palmer.
 If coming from Anchorage, riding the Alaska Railroad is an option on weekends.
 Parking at the fairgrounds is $5 a day per vehicle.
 There are extended options including RV parking available as well.

 Ways To Save